 Maria Henke is the Senior Associate Dean of the University of Southern California Leonard Davis School of Gerontology, the oldest and largest school of gerontology in the world.
 She is also the Co-director of the Ethel Percy Andrus Gerontology Center.

-In addition to her work with the USC Leonard Davis School, Maria served as a part-time faculty member in gerontology from 2004 to 2006 at California State University, Fullerton, where she taught program evaluation and proposal writing.
+In addition to her work with the USC Leonard Davis School, Henke served as a part-time faculty member in the human services department from 2004 to 2006 at California State University, Fullerton, where she taught program evaluation and proposal writing.